Written by Damon Schünmann, Strategic Consultant at Barbour ABI

 According to ONS figures, the UK suicide rate among low-skilled male labourers is three times higher than the national average for men.
 Yet this shocking statistic and the under-lying pressures on mental health and wellbeing received barely any attention until just a few years ago.
 It’s a sad indictment for a macho industry that was ill-prepared to face the truth and take appropriate measures to support its workforce in this regard.
 With the pressures that include long working hours, job uncertainty, tight deadlines, financial pressure and working away from home also affecting white collar workers and senior managers, it was high time for a change in the sector’s approach when it came to dealing with such issues.

-Wind forward just a handful of years and employee mental health and wellbeing is beginning to get the attention it clearly deserves, with organisations starting to consider it in the same regard as onsite worker safety.
+Wind forward just a handful of years and employee mental health in construction is beginning to get the attention it clearly deserves, with organisations starting to consider it in the same regard as onsite worker safety.
 It’s perhaps no coincidence then that when approached to shed light on its own measures, the nation’s largest contractor Balfour Beatty put forward its health, safety, environment and sustainability director Heather Bryant – someone who came to the position having previously served as chief inspector of construction at the Health and Safety Executive.

 Get the structure right